Kakunoshin Ohta: 2024

 Ohta returned to Dandelion in 2024.
 He began the year by finishing fourth at Suzuka, where he qualified second before dropping multiple places owing to a poor start.
-Fifth at Autopolis preceded a non-score at SUGO, as Ohta went off at the final corner during a restart in wet conditions.
+Ohta finished fifth at Autopolis preceded a non-score at SUGO, as he went off at the final corner during a restart in wet conditions.
 He failed to start the next race at Fuji before experiencing a strong run at Motegi, qualifying second and progressing to the lead thanks to an undercut strategy.
 However, he was chased down by teammate Makino in the closing stages and lost the victory on the penultimate lap, as a throttle issue caused him to spin out of the race.
 Ohta had another strong qualifying session in Fuji, as he started from second, but dropped to ninth by the flag due to degrading tyres in the final laps.
 He finished the second race of the weekend in fourth.
 At the final event in Suzuka, Ohta qualified on pole for race 1 before cruising to a dominant victory.
 Starting from second the following day, he took the lead at turn one and later defended against Sho Tsuboi right after the pit stop phase to clinch his second successive victory.
 He ended the year fourth in the standings.

 2025

-Ohta continue to stay with Dandelion Racing for 2025 season.
+Ohta continued to stay with Dandelion Racing for 2025 season.

 Endurance racing

 Ohta was given a chance to test the Acura ARX-06 in the IMSA Sanctioned Test at Daytona International Speedway in November 2024.

-On December 11, 2024, it was announced that he would be driving 3 races during the 2025 IMSA SportsCar Championship in the 93 Acura Meyer Shank Racing Acura ARX-06, alongside Renger van Der Zande and Nick Yelloly, for the Rolex 24 Hours at Daytona, Six Hours of the Glen at Watkins Glen and the Battle of the Bricks at Indianapolis Motor Speedway, and Alex Palou for the Rolex 24 exclusively.
+On 11 December 2024, it was announced that Ohta would be driving three races during the 2025 IMSA SportsCar Championship in the 93 Acura Meyer Shank Racing Acura ARX-06, alongside Renger van Der Zande and Nick Yelloly, for the Rolex 24 Hours at Daytona, Six Hours of the Glen at Watkins Glen and the Battle of the Bricks at Indianapolis Motor Speedway, and Alex Palou for the Rolex 24 exclusively.